nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

 !!! warning "If you already have a GitHub account and previously forked cgm-remote-monitor"
-    Make sure you delete your current cgm-remote-monitor fork using [Step 1 of this guide (ONLY STEP1!)](../../update/redeploy/#step-1-cleanup-github).
+    Make sure you update your current cgm-remote-monitor fork using [Step 1 of this page (ONLY STEP1!)](../../update/update/#step1-update-your-repository-in-github).

 !!! note
-    You do not need several GitHub accounts for several Nightscout sites.
-You can connect one GitHub account to multiple Heroku apps and accounts.
+    **You do not need several GitHub accounts for several Nightscout sites.** You can connect one GitHub account to multiple Heroku apps and accounts.

 </br>